samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

 is great for this.
 But alas, some companies block it.

 In that case, you need to set up your own VNC server on your office workstation, and install a client on your home computer.
-One important property I like in the VNC server is that should connect to the current ongoing X session rather than creating a new X session every time you connect from the client.
+One important property I like in the VNC server is that it should connect to the current ongoing X session rather than creating a new X session every time you connect from the client.
 This allows windows to persist between connections, essentially as if you were directly at your office workstation.
 There are great tools to allow this, but in my experience there are not enough clear explanatory articles that allow inexperienced users to get painlessly setup.
 Once you gain some experience, you can make these tools do amazing things, because the tools themselves have detailed technical documentation.